 - Home equity is a safety cushion: If you tap your home’s equity, you may have less room to maneuver if you experience financial hardship like unemployment.
 Home prices are unpredictable, and pulling too much cash out of a home can put homeowners at higher risk of foreclosure in a downturn.

-- May give up some tax benefits: If you took out a mortgage to buy or improve a home before December 16, 2017, the interest you pay on up to $1 million in debt may be tax deductible.
+- Might give up some tax benefits: If you took out a mortgage to buy or improve a home before December 16, 2017, the interest you pay on up to $1 million in debt may be tax deductible.
 Now, you can only deduct the interest paid on up to $750,000.
 That means if you refinance an older $1 million mortgage, you’ll be subject to the lower $750,000 cap.

 If you have questions about your specific situation, remember to consult with a tax professional or financial advisor.